apprentice3d/DogFoodingTemplates/01.Inventory/README.md

 ]
 ```

- 2. `POST /newrecord` to add a new record to inventory and pass a JSON like:
+ 2. `POST /newrecord` to add a new record to inventory by passing a JSON like:

  ```
  {